Inclusive & Bias-Free Curriculum Checklist

 - Any comment about this subject that is meant to elicit laughter

-Does the content include any mention of mental illness or substance use?If yes, unsure or to see examples, expand.
+Does the content promote shame, bias, or stereotypes from a mental health or substance use standpoint?If yes, unsure or to see examples, expand.

 If yes, unsure or to see examples, expand.